 Let’s be honest – we all want our phone case to look good.
 This is a device that you carry with you 24/7.
 It needs to be cute!

 Pela offers a variety of colors that range from neutral to bright and colorful.
-There are also a number of designs, like my sea turtle case (official name: Ocean Turquoise Sea Turtle Edition).
+There are also a number of designs, like my ocean sunrise case (official name: London Fog Ocean Vista).
 There’s something for everyone, whether you want fun, earthy, or professional.

 I was curious about how my Pela case would hold up since it is made of biodegradable materials.
 I am happy to report that it has held up just as well as any plastic case I’ve had!
 I’m not gentle with my phone.
 I drop it often, I toss it into my purse, and I clean it regularly with sanitary wipes.
 The case doesn’t just start dissolving when you get it wet or scrub it with chemicals.
 It looks good as new after months of use!

-I really like that this case is not slick like many plastic cases.
+I really like that Pela’s cases are not slick like many plastic cases.
 The case is smooth, but it almost has a matte finish.
 This is great because my phone doesn’t slip out of my hands as much as it did when I had a slick plastic case.

 Sometimes sustainable goods tend to cost a bit more since they are produced more responsibly.
 However, I was pleased to find that Pela cases are quite reasonably priced.
-Depending on what model you get, they generally cost $40-$45 at full price.
-Pela often offers discounts for new customers, and they also offer free global shipping on orders over $25 (which you can easily meet just by buying one case).
-In the past, I have definitely spent more than $40 on not-as-responsibly-made phone cases (cough, OtterBox, cough).
+Depending on what model you get, they generally cost $30-$60.
+Pela often offers discounts for new customers, and they also offer free global shipping on all orders.
+In the past, I have definitely spent more thanthis on not-as-responsibly-made phone cases (cough, OtterBox, cough).
 I think these phone cases are a great deal, especially considering that you will be using the case daily!

 Yes, this pro can also be a con.
 A friend of mine who purchased a Pela case actually returned hers because she couldn’t get her pop socket to stick since the surface wasn’t slick.
 I don’t use a pop socket, so this was a non-issue for me.
 Also, it is very possible that the case does work with some pop sockets…just not the one my friend was using.